EmilianoAmador/Blockchain_Custom_Network/README.md

 This activity demonstrates how to start the Petrolcol netowrk, a custom testnet blockchain created using clique proof of authority consensus algorithm.
 This file also demonstrates how to send a successful transaction from node1 to node2 as well as mining in the network.
 See steps below:

 ## How to start the network:
-1. First we must run each node also known as wallets using geth.
+1. First, we must run each node also known as wallets using geth.
 This is done by running each geth command below in separate git bash command prompts.

   > **_$./geth --datadir node1/ --syncmode 'full' --networkid <any_numbers> --rpc --minerthreads 1 --unlock "node1_sealer_address" --password node1/password.txt --mine --allow-insecure-unlock_**